furzepig/brachistochrone/_posts/books/2018/2018-01-08-travels_with_myself_and_another_five_journeys_from_hell.md

 year: 2018
 image: twmaa.jpg
 ---
 A properly curmudgeonly travel writer with good insight and a philosophical approach to identify with.
+Another is Ernest Hemingway who doesn't get much of a look in, which is for the best.